 I know my man has found it hard as have I. Every time we visit home -Cambridgeshire, where my man is from- we go to see him in the home but it gets depressing sitting in his stuffy room, alarms buzzing and beeping always reminding you of where you are.

-Three weekends ago, as we were taking his nan and his elderly cousin to see him on a particularly glorious summer day I decided that the sunshine was just too spectacular to miss.
-We packed them all up: his insanely lovely cousin with her walking stick, his hilarious and feisty Irish nan with her walker and his charming, forgetful grandad in his wheelchair.
+Three weekends ago, as we were taking his nan and his elderly cousin (who we lovingly refer to as our aunt) to see him on a particularly glorious summer day I decided that the sunshine was just too spectacular to miss.
+We packed them all up: his smart & thoughtful cousin with her walking stick, his hilarious and feisty Irish nan with her walker and his charming, forgetful grandad in his wheelchair.
 We all squished in our truck for what was a very cozy ride.
 I knew just the place a summer’s day would be best enjoyed.

 We unloaded everyone (it was a bit of a military operation) and had such a laugh in the process.
 There were jokes about us being their carers and them looking like the three wise men.
 In time we made it to a round picnic table overlooking the river at the No Hurry Inn near Ely.
 It’s hard to describe how I felt as we spent the afternoon chatting, eating and reminiscing together except to say that I felt privileged to have been able to spend that time in such good company.